martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

 ## Task 4: Perform a DML operation

 The previous tasks in this lab focused on _reading_ from the database.
 In this part of the lab you will perform an insert operation for a change.
 Rather than providing all columns as part of the insert, you will use a primary key that is defined as an Identity Column.
+While you are still in SQL Worksheet, create a new table by copying/pasting and executing the following create table statement into the editor window.

 1. Create a new table for this example